dpasalic/blogspot/README.md

 # **BLOGSPOT**

-## Mock app for making, sharing and exploring blogs
+## Mock app for creating, sharing and exploring blogs
 This is my first big project and I put a lot of love in it.
 It is a web app with implemented CRUD operations for blogs and users using fake back-end.
 Focus was on making pixel perfect UI that looks great with smooth animations.
 &nbsp;